karaipsum/Norvrandt-Typeface/README.md

 Manually adjusted kerning pairs for improved readability.
 Toggle "Metrics" setting in your preferred design software to apply.

-## Opentype Features Support (default off)
+## Opentype Features Support

 Below are currently supported Opentype features.
 They are based on my personal idea and interpretation, which I haven't noticed in official arkworks so far.
-They are **off** by default.
+They are mostly **off** by default.
 You may turn it on for fun.

-### Case-Sensitive Forms `case`
+### Case-Sensitive Forms `case`  (default **on**)
 ![case](preview/case.svg)
 > ¿Qué pasa? **¿** QUÉ PASA?
 >